-- Supervision Feedback verbal and on-going evaluations occurring during weekly supervision meetings based on live or recorded counseling sessions. - Supervisor Evaluations written and periodic (mid-semester and end of semester) evaluations of trainee performance. - Course Assignments as per course syllabi.
+- Supervision Feedback verbal and on-going formative evaluations of student's counseling performance (knowledge, skill, and disposition) occurring during weekly supervision meetings (individual and group) based on live or recorded counseling sessions and peer interaction. - Supervisor Evaluations written and formal summative evaluations of student's counseling performance (knowledge, skill, and disposition) occurring at mid-semester and end of semester. - Course Assignments graded by course instructor (faculty supervisor) per course syllabi.

 The trainee's clinical performance and overall clinical development is evaluated by the site and faculty supervisor over time using a variety of supervisory means and modes.
 Trainees will receive weekly performance feedback in individual supervision with primary focus on reviewing live or recorded counseling sessions.
 Trainees will receive developmental feedback from their faculty supervisor with primary focus on case conceptualization skills, personal and professional disposition, and counselor identity development.
+Faculty supervisors make summative evaluations of a trainee's performance each semester, including providing a pass/fail grade for the Practicum/Internship course.